IJaouhar/brain-game/README.md

 Player will receive a screen with the different choices of colours and forms with the different scores.
 It will have a short time to see what are the highest score and then screen will change.
 There will be the different forms with colours, player will have 3 choices to do in 4 seconds getting a score from the taken choices.

 ## Backlog
-### Choose score.
+### Choose poinst.
-- Choose randomly the score for the objects a colour.
+- Choose randomly the points for the objects a colour.

 ### Print in the screen.
 - Print in the screen the objects and colours that had been choose randomly.